neondatabase/website/content/docs/ai/ai-vector-search-optimization.md

 COMMIT;
 ```

+In summary,

-In summary, to prioritize search speed over accuracy, use lower values for `m` and `ef_search`.
-Conversely, to prioritize accuracy over search speed, use a higher value for `m` and `ef_search`.
-A higher `ef_construction` value builds an index more accurate search results at the cost of index build time.
+- To prioritize search speed over accuracy, use lower values for `m` and `ef_search`.
+- Conversely, to prioritize accuracy over search speed, use a higher value for `m` and `ef_search`.
+- Using a higher value for `ef_construction` yields more accurate search results at the cost of index build time.

 ## Indexing with IVFFlat